 For every hand (top, middle and bottom), your comparison with the corresponding hand of another player will either fetch you a point (unit) or take away a point (unit).

-For example, let us consider comparison of your bottom hand with three other players playing the game with you.
+For example, let us consider the comparison of your bottom hand with three other players playing the game with you.
 Say, your bottom hand is better than the bottom hand of two players, but, is lesser than the bottom hand of one of the players.
-In such a case, you get 2 points / units (+2) for those two players whom you were able to beat with your hand, but, you lost 1 point / unit (-1) for the player who managed to beat your hand.
-In a nutshell, you gained just 1 point / unit (subtracting the lost point from the two points gained) for your bottom hand.
+In such a case, you get 2 points/units (+2) for those two players whom you were able to beat with your hand, but, you lost 1 point/unit (-1) for the player who managed to beat your hand.
+In a nutshell, you gained just 1 point/unit (subtracting the lost point from the two points gained) for your bottom hand.

-You gained a total of 1 unit because two players had better bottom hand as compared to you and one player had lesser bottom hand.
+You gained a total of 1 unit because two players had a better bottom hand as compared to you and one player had a lesser bottom hand.

 You (Player 1) = +1

 One (Player 2) of the three players had the best bottom hand.
 So, for that player, the final unit's allocation will be +3 (having gained 3 points).